Carolina Lightnin': The Lightnin' Years (1981-83)

-The sense of decline felt in Charlotte was mirrored in the ASL as a whole.
-The league only had six member clubs in 1983, one of whom (Oklahoma City) needed an emergency cash bailout to complete the season.
+The decline of the club since the heady days of its first season was palpable, but they were not alone in their struggles to keep the professional game alive at this time.
+The ASL only had six member clubs in 1983, one of whom (Oklahoma City) needed an emergency cash bailout to complete the season.
 The instability and perpetual near-bankruptcy that had marked the league for years came to a breaking point at the annual meetings that took place in January 1984.
 A dispute over expansion rights in Fort Lauderdale drove the owners of the Tea Men and the Dallas Americans to become fed up with fighting inactive owners, who by league rules retained full voting and territory rights and significantly outnumbered active owners at this point, and they started to lay the groundwork for a new second division soccer league that they hoped would be more stable and financially sound.
 By the end of January, the Detroit Express announced their intent to also join this new league, which was to be called the United Soccer League.
 The defections of Detroit, Jacksonville and Dallas left Carolina as the only active ASL team.
 Though there were discussions of putting on a 1984 ASL season with a few proposed expansion franchises and the Rochester team returning from a year off, principal Carolina owner Bob Benson decided to fold the Lightnin' franchise in February.
 The last few potential ASL teams either joined the USL or never came into existence, and it quietly went out of business.

 Charlotte's soccer fans did not have to wait long for the next iteration of professional soccer in the Queen City, though.
 On April 1, an ownership group headed by Felix Sabates was awarded a franchise in the United Soccer League.
 The new franchise only had about six weeks to get its operation up and running before the first game of the season, and they were able to pull this off, in part, by hiring most of the Lightnin's front office staff.
 The organization would choose the name Charlotte Gold.